ASivashs/Memory_usage_scripts/bash/README.md

 ## Usage

-To run the script with default parameters (80% of memory and http://127.0.0.1:8080/reports), use the following command:
+To run the script with default parameters (80% of memory usage and http://127.0.0.1:8080/reports as the request url), use the following command:
 ```
 ./memory_control.sh
 ```